What is Social Studies about?

 - manufacturing and technology such as technician, games developer, software developer, administrator.

-Through exploration of Big Ideas and Significant learning through Social Studies inquiry and social action at NCEA Levels 1, 2, and 3, ākonga build the skills, knowledge, and understanding to prepare for a variety of pathways beyond school.
+Social Studies supports multiple learning and career pathways for ākonga.
+Through exploration of Big Ideas and Significant Learning through Social Studies inquiry and social action at Curriculum Levels 6, 7, and 8, ākonga build the skills, knowledge, and understanding to prepare for a variety of pathways beyond school.

 Skills developed through Social Studies transfer to life and employment.
 They include: